Beleaguered bus service finally launches

 The launch, originally planned for the end of 2017, has been dogged by delays, ticketing problems and rising costs.

-Passengers on the m3 route from Emersons Green into the city centre will get free rides for the first two weeks of the service.
+Passengers on the m3 route - the first of three - from Emersons Green into the city centre will get free rides for the first two weeks of the service.

 Initially estimated to cost £190m in 2015, the bill for the network has since risen by £40m.